kubewarden/docs/docs/architecture.md

 - Kubewarden policies:
 These are WebAssembly modules holding the validation or mutation logic.
-WebAssembly modules are covered in depth in
-[the 'writing policies' sections](/writing-policies/index.md).
+WebAssembly modules have detailed documentation in [the 'writing policies' sections](/writing-policies/index.md).

 - [`policy-server`](https://github.com/kubewarden/policy-server):
-This component receives requests to be validated.
+This component receives requests for validation.
 It validates the requests by executing Kubewarden's policies.

 Kubewarden integrates with Kubernetes using
 [Dynamic Admission Control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 In particular, Kubewarden operates as a Kubernetes Admission Webhook.
-The `policy-server` is the Webhook endpoint and is called by the Kubernetes API server to validate requests.
+The `policy-server` is the Webhook endpoint and it's called by the Kubernetes API server to validate requests.

 Kubernetes discovers Kubewarden's Webhook endpoints with `kubewarden-controller`.
-This is done by registering either a `MutatingWebhookConfiguration` or a `ValidatingWebhookConfiguration` object.
+This works by registering either a `MutatingWebhookConfiguration` or a `ValidatingWebhookConfiguration` object.

 The diagram shows an overview of a cluster running the Kubewarden stack: